ulampinoy/ulampinoy-astro/src/content/blog/talaba-adventure-alaminos.md

 Each shell told stories of specific waters. _"Cada lugar may sariling lasa, eh,"_ he explained, selecting a specimen that caught the tropical light. _"Itong galing sa malalim na tubig, makikita mo yung kulay?
 Yan yung minerals na galing sa dagat natin dito sa Pangasinan."_ (Each place has its own flavor.
 This one from deep water, you can see the color?
 Those are the minerals from our sea here in Pangasinan.)

 The first talaba revealed itself under his experienced hands, glossy interior gleaming like mother-of-pearl. _"Tingnan mo, ganito ang tamang hawak,"_ he instructed. _"Dapat respeto sa shell.
-Pag pinilit mo, mabasag ang talaba, mawawala ang sarsa."_ (Look, this is the right way to hold it.
+Pag pinilit mo, mabasag ang talaba, mawawala ang katas."_ (Look, this is the right way to hold it.
 You must respect the shell.
-If you force it, the shell will break and you'll lose the liquor.)
+If you force it, the shell will break and you'll lose the juice.)

 ![Fresh talaba](/images/talaba-open.jpg)